fivdi/pigpio/doc/gpio.md

 Returns the number of DMA control blocks in the waveform.

-#### waveChain(waveChain)
+#### waveChain(chain)
-- waveChain - Buffer of waves to be transmitted, contains an ordered list of wave_ids and optional command codes and related data
+- chain - Array of waves to be transmitted, contains an ordered list of wave_ids and optional command codes and related data.
 Transmits a chain of waveforms.

+NOTE: Any hardware PWM started by hardwarePwmWrite will be cancelled.

 Returns this.